 I have a lisp.
 It used to really bother me, but what can I do about it?
 So I’m trying to learn to love it – although speaking on video keeps reminding me how awful it is.

-My favourite movies of all time, in order, are Back to the Future, Star Wars (specifically A New Hope, and I do not care if you think that’s wrong), Raiders of the Lost Ark, Road to El Dorado, and Jurassic Park.
+My favourite movies of all time, in order, are Back to the Future, Star Wars (specifically A New Hope), Raiders of the Lost Ark, Road to El Dorado, and Jurassic Park.

 I know way too much about Harry Potter.
 I know more about Harry Potter and the wizarding world than I do about any real world historical period, country, or situation.
 I most probably know more about Harry Potter than you do.
 I know the lengths of people’s wands and Harry’s date of birth and the password to the prefects’ bathroom on the fifth floor.
 Seriously, it’s ridiculous.